Bloody Pit of Horror: Release

 The complete English-language "friendly" version of the film was released as a special edition DVD by Something Weird Video (distributed by Image Entertainment), and contained the shorter print with deleted scenes included as a supplement.
 The film has been released numerous times on DVD, with over 20 different releases by various studios.

-The film was released on Blu-ray for the first time in North America by Severin Films.
+It was released on Blu-ray for the first time in North America by Severin Films in 2021.

 Reception and legacy

 Critical reception for the film has been mostly negative, with some critics calling it "trashy".
 In his analysis of the film, Roberto Curti noted its derivation from fotoromanzi and fumetti neri, and dismissed the film as "decidedly campy".
 Italian critic Roberto Guidotti marked the film as "a comic-strip movie, with a story told through a series of scenes, pictures and pacing that are more akin to comics than cinema.
 Inside the empty spaces, that open continually, immobilizing the story, one would often be tempted to insert a few captions and balloons".
 In his book Italian Horror Film Directors, Louis Paul described the film as "a laughable yet disturbing and sadistic entry in the [horror] genre", and "an exercise in homophobia and the debasement of women masked as entertainment".